felipereyel/k8s-manual-scaler/README.md

 # scaler

-Manually scale up or down your deployments
+Manually scale up or down your deployments and statefulsets

 ## Requirements

 - access to kubeconfig (locally) or service account (in cluster)
-- deployments must have annotation `scaler.reyel.cloud/enabled: "true"`
+- deployments or statefulsets must have annotation `scaler.reyel.cloud/enabled: "true"`

 ## Usage